YinHK-gameDev/unity-learn/environment/Terrain/grass.md

 | Vertex Lit | Renders detail meshes as solid, vertex lit GameObjects in the scene, which don’t move in the wind. |
 | Grass | Renders detail meshes in the scene with simplified lighting similar to Grass Textures, and do move in the wind. |

+> **Note**: To apply a texture on a detail using Vertex Lit or Grass render mode, their material should have a texture assigned to the **MainTex** material property (default property name for Base Color Map in built-in/URP).
+No other material properties are considered for non-instanced details._

 ### Add Grass Texture
 ![](./img/TerrainGrassAddWindow.png)